A random Hall-Paige conjecture: Introduction

 \subsubsection{Sequenceable and R-sequenceable groups}

-Given a finite group $G$, a \textbf{sequencing} is an ordering of the elements of $G$ as $b_1,b_2,\ldots, b_n$ where the partial products $b_1$, $b_1b_2$, $b_1b_2\cdots b_n$ are all distinct.
+Given a finite group $G$, a \textbf{sequencing} is an ordering of the elements of $G$ as $b_1,b_2,\ldots, b_n$ where the partial products $b_1$, $b_1b_2$, $\ldots$ , $b_1b_2\cdots b_n$ are all distinct.
+Observe that in a sequencing, $b_1=\id$.
 A group that admits a sequencing is called \textbf{sequenceable}.
 A similar notion is that of an R-sequencing.
-An \textbf{R-sequencing} is an ordering of the elements of $G$ as $e, b_1,b_2,\ldots, b_{n-1}$ where the partial products $b_1$, $b_1b_2$, $b_1b_2\cdots b_{n-1}$ are all distinct and $b_1b_2\cdots b_{n-1}b_n=e$.
+An \textbf{R-sequencing} is an ordering of the elements of $G$ as $b_1,b_2,\ldots, b_{n}$ where $b_1=\id$, the partial products $b_1$, $b_1b_2$, $\ldots$ , $b_1b_2\cdots b_{n-1}$ are all distinct and $b_1b_2\cdots b_{n}=e$.
 A group that admits an R-sequencing is called \textbf{R-sequenceable}.
 We will briefly discuss the rich history of the problems relating to these concepts, and we refer the reader to \cite{ollis2002sequenceable} and \cite{evans2018orthogonal} for a more comprehensive survey.
 Gordon introduced the problem of determining which groups are sequenceable in 1961 \cite{gordon1961sequences}.
 His motivation was to construct complete Latin squares, a concept which we now define.
 A Latin square is called \textbf{row-complete} if every pair of distinct symbols appears exactly once in each order in adjacent horizontal cells.
 A Latin square is called \textbf{column-complete} if it has the same property with respect to adjacent vertical cells.
 A Latin square is \textbf{complete} if it is both row-complete and column-complete.
 Complete Latin squares possess an additional layer of symmetry, making them useful in various contexts.
 For example, complete Latin squares are useful in graph theory to give decompositions of complete directed graphs into Hamilton paths (see \cite{ollis2002sequenceable} and the references therein).
 Also, some applications to experimental design are given in \cite{bate2008review}.
 Gordon was motivated by the observation that given a sequenceable group $G$, we can construct a complete Latin square by considering the multiplication table of the group $G$.
 Ringel had a completely different motivation for studying $R$-sequenceable groups.
 Such groups come up naturally in Ringel's celebrated proof of the Heawood map colouring conjecture \cite{ringel2012map}.
 Hence, Ringel asked for a classification of all such groups \cite{ringeloldproblem}.
 In Section~\ref{sec:pathlike}, we solve both of these problems for large groups.
 This addresses problems reiterated by several authors \cite{evans2018orthogonal, ollis2002sequenceable}, and confirms a conjecture of Keedwell \cite{keedwell1981sequenceability} (see also Conjecture 7 in \cite{goddyn2020all}).
-In particular, we show that any large group with the Hall-Paige condition is R-sequenceable.
-We also show that any large non-abelian group is sequenceable.
-Perhaps surprisingly, this latter statement does not hold for all non-abelian groups.
-In fact, any non-abelian group of order at most $9$ is not sequenceable \cite{gordon1961sequences}.
+In particular, we show that any large group with the Hall-Paige condition is R-sequenceable and we show that any large non-abelian group is sequenceable which may be surprising in view of the fact that, for example, the nonabelian groups of order $6$ and $8$ are not sequenceable \cite{gordon1961sequences}.
 Therefore, at least for this problem, some mild assumption on the size of the group is necessary for a clean characterisation.
 We also remark that several partial results towards this characterisation were obtained by other researchers, see \cite{ollis2002sequenceable} for a survey.